The Game That Proves Depravity

 Game theory says that never happens.
 Scripture says the same thing: "No one can come to me unless the Father who sent me draws them" (John 6:44).
 The game cannot be solved from within.
 The players cannot save themselves.
 Only an external Covenant-Keeper — one who bears both sides of the agreement, who restructures the heart itself, who guarantees the outcome by His own power — can transform mutual betrayal into eternal cooperation.

 To claim credit for your faith is to claim you solved the Prisoner's Dilemma from the inside.
 It is to say you cooperated when every incentive in your fallen nature was screaming "defect."
-It is to claim you were the exception to a mathematical law that has no exceptions.
+It is to claim you were the one exception to a trap that, from the inside, has no exits.

 The truth — the devastating, liberating truth — is that you were not the exception.
 The game was changed.
 The heart was replaced.
 The Covenant-Keeper entered the interrogation room, dismissed the other player, and said: "The dilemma is over.
 I have taken both sentences.
 You are free."